Stuffed Poblano Pepper Recipe With Cream Sauce

 The fact that this chile relleno is baked rather than deep fried makes it a little easier to prepare than many other chile relleno recipes.
 If you have never made any kind of stuffed peppers before, this recipe is a great place to start – it also makes things a bit less messy in the kitchen due to the omission of deep frying.

 Like many of our easy Mexican recipes this one does not require a lot of ingredients.
 The poblano peppers and cheese are the main ingredients in this dish, and you will also need onions, butter, flour, milk and cream.
-The peppers are stuffed with cheese and baked, then served with a rich, creamy sauce.
+The peppers are stuffed with cheese and baked, then served with a rich, creamy sauce on top of warmed tortillas.

 - 4 large, roasted and peeled Poblano peppers